Kanak2199/CreditCard-Fraud-Detection/README.md

 jupyter notebook
 This will open the Jupyter Notebook interface in your web browser.

+4. Open the Notebook
-Open the Notebook: In the Jupyter Notebook interface, navigate to the notebooks folder and open fraud_detection.ipynb to start running the code.
+In the Jupyter Notebook interface, navigate to the notebooks/ folder and open the fraud_detection.ipynb notebook.
+You can now start running the code and explore the project!

 ## Evaluation Metrics
 **For the supervised models:**